swen100/phpng-proj/README.md

 ### Basic API

 **resource proj_create(string definition);**
 Create a Proj resource coordinate system object from the projection definition suitable for use with proj_create_crs_to_crs_from_pj().
-Be aware: the definitions used for proj_create have then to be in form of EPSG:xxx!
+Be aware: the definitions used for proj_create have then to be in form of "EPSG:xxx"!

 **resource proj_create_crs_to_crs(string srcCrs, string tgtCrs);** Create a Proj resource coordinate system object from the source SRID and target SRID.